-Even though Romans tend to flee to their summer escapes or go abroad during August (especially on Ferragosto), Rome has some pretty cool events to keep you entertained during the hottest month of the year.
-Check out the best events in Rome this August 2019.
+Even though Romans tend to flee to their summer escapes during August (especially on Ferragosto), Rome has some pretty cool events to keep you entertained during the hottest month of the year.
+Check out the best events in Rome this August 2021.

 Fish & Wine Festival